mgarbellini/Quantum-Walks-Time-Dependent-Hamiltonians/README.md

-# Search with adiabatic quantum walk algorithm
+# Quantum Walks with Time-Dependent Hamiltonian

 The repository is structured in the following way